Recent Articles

 Recessed magnetic track with trim frame

 For those who want a subtle ceiling frame and the option to remove the track easily.
-A framed recessed track is straightforward to install and does not require precise plaster finishing after installation.
+A framed recessed track is straightforward to install and does not require extremely precise plaster finishing after installation.
 It does, however, require planning at the suspended-ceiling stage.

 Trimless recessed magnetic track (no frame)

-A frequent choice for advocates of refined minimalism.
+A frequent choice for refined minimalism.
 When finished correctly, the track reads like an architectural detail with very discreet system boundaries.
 This option suits interiors where clean geometry and top-tier aesthetics are essential.

 Suspended track